actuallyniaxx/13.52/README.md

 <h1 align="center">13.52</h1>
-Host of RAWGAME's 11.00-13.52 Webkit exploit chain for launching the latest GoldHen through the console's web browser.
+Host of the 11.00-13.52 Webkit exploit chain for launching the latest GoldHen through the console's web browser.

-Based on [SLOPKIT](https://github.com/jordyidk/slopkit) by Jordy, originally written for the PS5.
-[RAWGAME](https://github.com/rawgame4/rawgame4.github.io) ported it to PS4 and brought the lapse and poops kernel exploits onto it to cover firmware up to 13.52.

 ## Firmware support